Sherri Gallick

-Sherri Gallick is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 62nd House district.
+Sherri Elaine Gallick is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 62nd House district.

 Professionally she worked as an executive in the food industry with Jimmy Dean Food.
 In 2023 she was awarded “Freshman Legislator of the Year" by the Missouri Chamber of Commerce.

 In 2025, Gallick sponsored a bill challenging sick leave provisions in a law passed by voters in the 2024 election.
 She argued that sick leave would be abused by workers, however opposition pointed out that at-will employment is still in place.
 The initial bill only postponed the law's implementation, and Gallick presented a substitute bill to the committee.